 Use ductwork to connect the unit to the supply and return outlets in the wine cellar.
 Use only insulated ductwork to minimize cooling loses, prevent sweating, and to reduce noise.

-NOTE: Do not exceed a total of 25 feet for each length of ductwork run (supply and return).
+NOTE: Do not exceed a total of 25 feet (7.62 meters) of ductwork run (combined supply and return).